NorahManeea/Glow-Backend-Project/README.md

 This repository contains a Node.js/Express.js application with RESTful API endpoints for a library or e-commerce application.
 The API allows you to interact with items in the library or products in the store.

 `This is a teamwork assignment where you will work as a team within your group`
+## How to work
+1. One team member should fork the repo
+2. the other team memebers should clone the forked repo (Your team memeber's forked repo)
+3. all team memembers now work from the origin repository
+4. The memeber who forked the repo should Open a PR Please, ask your intrsuctor or supporting instructor if you have any questions or need help.

 ## Level 1: Basic Requirements